ProxymanApp/atlantis/README.md

 ```

 2. Make sure your iOS devices/simulator and macOS Proxyman are in the same Wifi Network
-3. Open macOS Proxyman (build 2.11.0+) and insepect your traffic
+3. Open macOS Proxyman (build 2.11.0+) and inspect your traffic

 ## Requirement
 - macOS Proxyman app 2.11.0+ (Release soon)